 A path-laying game with tons of style and historical spirit, Tsuro casts up to eight players as flying dragons, and tasks you with laying out your path with special tiles.
-Your goal is to avoid meeting another dragon or flying off the board.
+Try not to meet any other dragons or fly off the board!
 It’s a simple mechanic with plenty of replay value, and perfect for quick games with large groups. ($23.00)

 Spaceteam (Timber and Bolt)

-Can you repair your ship and get the engines up and running in five minutes before a black hole ends your space adventure forever?
+Can you repair your ship and get the engines up and running before a black hole ends your space adventure forever?
 That’s the name of the game in Spaceteam, a cooperative, communication-based game where you have to accomplish various tasks with your fellow players while sharing tools.
-It’s delightful chaos, and the 5-minute timer really adds something to the game play.
+It’s delightful chaos, heightened by the five-minute hourglass timer counting down your dwindling seconds before disaster strikes!
 A definite favorite around here. ($24.99)

-[Click here for our full review of BRAWL!]
+[Check out our full review of Constellations here!]

 Combine the card game War with elements of Chess and Memory, and you’ve got something approximating Scrimish, a card game that’s effortless to learn, but offers endless possibilities.
 Can you protect your crown card while hunting down your opponent’s?
 With cards for both defense and offense, there’s a lot packed into just 25 cards apiece! ($9.99)

 [Check out our full product review of Scrimish by clicking here!]

 Timeline pits your knowledge of history against a growing timeline of important events, inventions, and historical moments.
 You don’t have to know exact dates; you just need to know if something happened before or after something else.
 Was the toothbrush invented before or after the syringe?
 Which came first, language or agriculture?
 Timeline is a fast, fun way of learning (or relearning) history! ($14.99 and up)